-Most recently, Cunningham earned a Masters in Music from DePaul University, where he studied with Dana Hall, and he has been working regularly with Meridian Trio, a collaborative effort with Nick Mazzarella and Matt Ulery.
-He also released his first album as a bandleader, re: dawn (from far).
+In 2016, Cunningham earned a Masters in Music from DePaul University, where he studied with Dana Hall, and released his first album as a bandleader, re: dawn (from far).
 The album, out on ears&eyes Records, was recorded with some of Cunningham’s closest colleagues and mentors: Jeff Parker, Josh Johnson, and Matt Ulery.
 New City Music described that album as “the kind of bravura storytelling and image-painting only the tightest, most simpatico ensembles can pull off.”
 The band has been gaining notoriety for their highly evocative performances that are rooted in the rich language of Chicago improvised music.
-They have performed at the Chicago Jazz Festival, the Umbrella Music series at the Hungry Brain, and internationally as part of the improvised series at Casa del Popolo in Montreal.

-"He's very sensitive, yet a wonderfully powerful drummer as needed.
-He tastefully drives, and provides a sound heartbeat for the section..." —Marquis Hill
+"He's very sensitive, yet a wonderfully powerful drummer.
+He tastefully drives, and provides a sound heartbeat..." —Marquis Hill

 “bristles with infectious grooves...” -Neil Tesser, JAZZIZ